Integrate Contrast Security ADR with Splunk

 Select the Accept and Login buttons.

-After installation, you should see the app in the apps dropdown.
+After installation, you will see the app in the apps dropdown.

 Step 3: Set up an HTTP Event Collector input in Splunk